Calvitium/Ticket-booking-app/ReadMe.txt

 5. Demo contains 4 movies.
 Each one is available every day.
 6. 6 screenings per day.
 7. There are no demo reservations in the system which means that seats during each screening are free to sit.
+8. Entities such as Movie or ScreeningRoom are not that significant in the solution.
+They might be useful in case of expanding the application